projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 following rules:

 #.
 Verify that the Service VM is a closed system and doesn't allow the user to
-   install any unauthorized 3rd-party software or components.
+   install any unauthorized third-party software or components.
 #.
 Verify that external peripherals are constrained.
 #.
 Enable kernel-based hardening techniques, for example dm-verity (to
    ensure integrity of the DM and vBIOS/vOSloaders), and kernel module